-The next step is to pick up a Broken Token insert (or any insert) for the case.
+When building our solution, we picked up a Broken Token insert (or any insert) for the case.
 As you can see with the above image that has all of Arkham Horror’s encounter sets up to Dream-Eaters (all deluxes and mythos packs), as well as standalone scenarios stored, there is plenty of room to grow.

 Daydream Gaming also sells special boxes themed around campaigns.